 How Diversity Pays Off for Lenders

-This article ran as the cover story in Mortgage Compliance Magazine, discussing how focusing on diverse markets in recruiting and marketing is an economic imperative.
+This article ran as the cover story in The Mortgage Banker Magazine, discussing how focusing on diverse markets in recruiting and marketing is an economic imperative.

 By Gary Acosta, Co-Founder & CEO, National Association of Hispanic Real Estate Professionals